 - Increasing conversions (because you’ve got a warm audience)

-Still think putting all of your marketing eggs into one basket is the best approach?
+Still think putting all your marketing eggs into one basket is the best approach?

-Because chatbots have such a high open rate, we want to take advantage of all that because our audience is 70% more likely to open our Facebook Messenger message versus email.
+Because chatbots have such a high open rate, we want to take advantage of that.
+Our audience is 70% more likely to open our Facebook Messenger message than email.

-Now that we know what a QR code is (and why we need to use them), let’s build a ManyChat QR code!
+Now that we know what a QR code is (and why we need to use it) let’s build a ManyChat QR code.

 From your desktop: